-Prescription and Synthetic Drug Abuse Community Committee (Heather Strandell, Altru)
+Prescription and Synthetic Drug Abuse Community Committee (Heather Strandell, Altru) (This group's work has been replaced with the Call to Action formation in 2017)

 This group was initially convened by law enforcement in response to a significant number of overdoses and deaths resulting from synthetic drugs in the community.
 Seeking a more long term and coordinated approach to this problem, Altru Health System received a United Way grant to convene series of meetings with community partners to determine next action steps and potential policy initiatives.
 The communications subcommittee of this group produced educational messages targeted to the school aged and young adult population on the dangers of synthetic drugs and a documentary film for the public.
 The data subcommittee is finalizing a report that demonstrates the impact of the problem on the community and a treatment subcommittee is exploring solutions to expanding treatment.